-Based on the changes and improvements made since January 1, 2004, our management, including our principal executive officer and co-principal financial officers, believes that as of the date of this filing, our disclosure controls and procedures (1) were designed to ensure that material information relating to our company, including our consolidated subsidiaries, is made known to our principal executive officer and co-principal financial officers by others within those entities, and (2) given the late filing of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2004, are not yet effective but have improved since March 31, 2004 in providing reasonable assurance that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
+Based on the changes and improvements made since January 1, 2004, our management, including our principal executive officer and co-principal financial officers, believes that as of the date of this filing, our disclosure controls and procedures (1) were designed to ensure that material information relating to our company, including our consolidated subsidiaries, is made known to our principal executive officer and co-principal financial officers by others within those entities, and (2) given the late filing of our Quarterly Report on Form 10-Q for the quarter ended June 30, 2004, are not yet effective but have improved since March 31, 2004 given the changes discussed above affecting internal control over financial reporting implemented during the fiscal quarter ended June 30, 2004 and through the date of this report in providing reasonable assurance that information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported, within the time periods specified in the SEC's rules and forms.
 We currently are designing and implementing a new controls environment to address the material weaknesses described above.
 While this design and implementation phase is underway, we are relying on extensive manual procedures, including regular reviews and the significant utilization of outside accounting professionals, to assist us with meeting the objectives otherwise fulfilled by an effective controls environment.
 We expect to establish and implement a system and policy-based set of controls.
 While we are completing the design and implementation of our controls environment, there remains risk that the transitional controls on which we are currently relying will fail to be sufficiently effective.
 We also note, however, that a control system, no matter how well conceived and operated, can provide only reasonable, not absolute, assurance that the objectives of the control system are met.
 Further, the design of a control system must reflect the fact that there are resource constraints.
 Because of the inherent limitations in all control systems, no evaluation of controls can provide absolute assurance that all control issues and instances of fraud, if any, have been detected.
 These inherent limitations include the realities that judgments in decision-making can be faulty, and breakdowns can occur because of simple error or mistake.
 Additionally, controls can be circumvented by the individual acts of some persons, by collusion of two or more people, or by management override of the controls.
 The design of any system of controls also is based in part upon certain assumptions about the likelihood of future events, and there can be no assurance that any design will succeed in achieving its stated goals under all potential future conditions.
 Over time, our control systems, as we develop them, may become inadequate because of changes in conditions, or the degree of compliance with the policies or procedures may deteriorate.
 Because of the inherent limitations in a cost-effective control system, misstatements due to error or fraud may occur and not be detected.